sh4nx0r/sh4nx0r.github.io/_posts/2017-12-19-convert-old-crt-tv-to-smart-tv.md

 featured: false
 ---

 Ever wondered what to do with your Old CRT (Cathode Ray Tube) Television?
 Well, even I had no idea what to do with my 25inch **20** year old CRT TV (till date) and thought of selling it for 400 - 500 bucks which I had purchased for 30,000.
-Well the twist was no one was ready to buy it :\.
+Well the twist was no one was ready to buy it.
 Finally I realized **Old is indeed Gold** when I had it converted to a smart TV using a very simple process.

 ## Hey will I be able to convert any CRT TV to Smart TV?
 Hmmm... to give you a gist, mine is a Philips 25PT 4457 25" CRT TV.
 It has 3-RCA (Radio Corporation of America) Input & One IEC Connector. **Any Old CRT TV with RCA Input can be converted to a Smart TV**.